jonathangoc/jonathangoccom/content/edgetalks.md

 Marija Butkovic, the founder and CEO of Women of Wearables and a Forbes contributor will be exploring the global femtech movement and its impact on the development of healthcare products that utilize technology to solve real problems faced by women.

 Despite significant advancements in healthcare in recent years, progress in women's health has not kept pace.
-Fortunately, a growing number of startups and entrepreneurs are entering the femtech market and focusing on improving women's health through the creation of apps and wearables
+Fortunately, a growing number of startups and entrepreneurs are entering the femtech market and focusing on improving women's health through the creation of apps and wearables.

 {{< youtube 3w7P0MCOajA >}}